Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Displacement function and train track maps for automorphisms

 Thus we have

-\begin{lem} Suppose $(X,f)$ locally minimizes $\lambda$ in $\Delta_X$.
-Then there is $ A \subseteq X_{\max}$ which is $f$-invariant.\footnote{We understand that $X$ is a $\Gamma$-graph.} \end{lem} \proof For every $\epsilon >0 $, consider the $\epsilon$-neighbourhood of $X$ in $\Delta_{X}$.
+\begin{lem} Suppose $(X,f)$ locally minimizes $\lambda_\phi$ in $\Delta_X$.
+Then there is a hmotopically non-trivial $ A \subseteq X_{\max}$ which is $f$-invariant. \end{lem} \proof For every $\epsilon >0 $, consider the $\epsilon$-neighbourhood of $X$ in $\Delta_{X}$.
 For each point in this neighbourhood, $f$ induces a map on it via rescaling.
-We optimize that map, and consider the tension graph, $A_{\epsilon}$ with respect to that optimal map.
-By abuse of notation, we think of $A_{\epsilon}$ as a subgraph of $X$ (since all we have done is rescale edges).
+We optimize that map by using Theorem~\ref{Lemma_opt}, and consider the tension graph, $A_{\epsilon}$ with respect to that optimal map.
+By abuse of notation, we think of $A_{\epsilon}$ as a subgraph of $X$ (since all we have done is rescale edges). $A_\epsilon$ is homotopically non-trivial because of Proposition~\ref{propELr}.

-Now for each (sufficiently small) $\epsilon$, choose a particular $X_{\epsilon} $ in the $\epsilon$-neighbourhood of $X$, such that \begin{itemize} \item $X_{\epsilon}$ minimizes $\lambda$ in the $\epsilon$-neighbourhood of $X$ in $\Delta_{X}$ (we allow that $X_{\epsilon}$ could be $X$ and in particular, we have that $\lambda(X) = \lambda(X_{\epsilon})$), and \item the tension graph, $A_{\epsilon}$ is smallest, with respect to inclusion, amongest all possible choices, subject to the previous condition. \end{itemize}
+Now for each (sufficiently small) $\epsilon$, choose a particular $X_{\epsilon} $ in the $\epsilon$-neighbourhood of $X$, such that \begin{itemize} \item $X_{\epsilon}$ minimizes $\lambda_\phi$ in the $\epsilon$-neighbourhood of $X$ in $\Delta_{X}$ (we allow that $X_{\epsilon}$ could be $X$ and in particular, we have that $\lambda_\phi(X) = \lambda_\phi(X_{\epsilon})$), and \item the tension graph, $A_{\epsilon}$ is smallest, with respect to inclusion, amongest all possible choices, subject to the previous condition. \end{itemize}

 In particular, since there are only finitely many subgraphs, by taking sufficiently small $\epsilon$ we may assume that $A:=A_{\epsilon}$ does not depend on $\epsilon$.